My Cart (0 pieces)

 What is a PNG?

-A PNG (Portable Network Graphic) is a raster image file used to display a graphic on the Internet.
+A PNG (Portable Network Graphic) is a raster image file type used to display images or a graphic on the Internet.
 PNG files are typically larger than other image files, such as GIFs or JPEGs.
 Still, they support lossless compression, which means that the image quality is not compromised when compressed files.
 Raster images are made up of pixels and can only be scaled to a larger size with losing quality.
 However, PNG files support transparency and are often used for graphics that require a transparent background, such as logos or icons.
 They are also often used for images that require a high level of detail, such as photographs.

 What is the difference between SVG and PNG?